Pull to refresh

 Overview

 The premise: clients isolated by abusers still visit their stylists, and the physical intimacy of salon work—washing hair, touching faces and necks—creates opportunities to spot injuries that victims hide from everyone else.
-Since Illinois pioneered mandatory training in 2017, five more states have followed, with research showing 20% of salon clients have experienced intimate partner violence and stylists report saving lives by urging clients to seek help.
+Since Illinois pioneered mandatory training in 2017, five more states have followed, with research showing 20% of salon clients have experienced intimate partner violence.
+Tennessee's 2022 law led to 71,000 professionals completing training by its December 31, 2025 deadline, with advocates reporting the requirement has directly saved lives.

 Key Indicators